oVirt/ovirt-site/source/develop/release-management/features/network/sr-iov.md

 #### add/update network on cluster

 *   management, display and migration properties are not relevant for the VFs configuration (e.g if a migration network is attached to nic1 via the PF configuration and also exists in the VFs configuration of nic2- the migration will take place on nic1 and NOT on the VF on nic2).
 *   Same for the required property.
 It doesn't relevant for the VFs configuration and related just to the regular network attachments.

 #### add/edit vNic

-*   <b> if the selected vNic profile is marked as passthrough</b>
+*   **if the selected vNic profile is marked as passthrough**
     -   it means that the vNic will bypass the software network virtualization and will be connected directly to the VF.
     -   vNic type
-        -   <b>pci passthrough</b>
+        -   **pci passthrough**
             -   in case the vnic type is pci passthrough the VF will be detached from the vnic and attached to the vm.
             -   migration is not supported.
             -   linking is not supported